WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 Maybe if we somehow tracked every single action of every single person but it would come at a high economic and freedom cost.

-While we're at it, we should use an AI to oversee everything there's no way it can end badly, right?
+While we're at it, we should use an AI to oversee everything.
+There's no way it can end badly, right?

 ![1984]({{ site.baseurl }}{{ page.images[1].image_path }})
 <p class="legend">Do not resist</p>